kybates/startup/README.md

 # startup
+## Console

+- echo - Output the parameters of the command
+- cd - Change directory
+- mkdir - Make directory
+- rmdir - Remove directory
+- rm - Remove file(s)
+- mv - Move file(s)
+- cp - Copy files
+- ls - List files
+- curl - Command line client URL browser
+- grep - Regular expression search
+- find - Find files
+- top - View running processes with CPU and memory usage
+- df - View disk statistics
+- cat - Output the contents of a file
+- less - Interactively output the contents of a file
+- wc - Count the words in a file
+- ps - View the currently running processes
+- kill - Kill a currently running process
+- sudo - Execute a command as a super user (admin)
+- ssh - Create a secure shell on a remote computer
+- scp - Securely copy files to a remote computer
+- history - Show the history of commands
+- ping - Check if a website is up
+- tracert - Trace the connections to a website
+- dig - Show the DNS information for a domain
+- man - Look up a command in the manual

 ## Development environment

 To create a repository: `git init` (it is easier to create repositories in GitHub and then clone it to development environment)